sc-2021-ccu-lanl-statistics/simulation-project/README.md

 If one wants to use different parameters you must specify a different config file
     python3 run_simulation --config sample.config --output ~/experiments/___name___

-The config file has a lot of parts to it, but for our purposes I will highlight a couple things you can do.
+The config file has several moving parts, but for our purposes here, we will highlight a couple things you can do.
-I will start by showing you the config file that is in ~/basefiles/ Notice it starts with the name of the overall experiment, "test".
-Most sweeps over parameters have 3 ways of doing them:
+We will start by addressing the config file that is in ~/basefiles/ Notice it starts with the name of the overall experiment, "test".
+Most sweeps over parameters have 3 ways of being performed:

-there is the range:             "range":[1,2,3]                       This chooses one value in the list after the other
+as values in a list:             "range":[1,2,3]                       This chooses one value in the list after the other

-there is the min,max,step       "min":1,"max":3,"step":1              This starts at min, ends at max (inclusive)
+as a range with min,max,step:    "min":1,"max":3,"step":1              This starts at min, ends at max (inclusive)
                                                                       and increases or decreases by step each time

-and there is the "formula"      "formula":"1 * i","range":[500,600]   silly example as i is only multiplied by one. combined with both of the                                             But the idea is that you can use a variable "i" above methods                                                         that the range or min/max/step replaces it with
+as the "formula"                 "formula":"1 * i","range":[500,600]  trival example as i is only multiplied by one. combined with both of the                                             But the idea is that you can use a variable "i" above methods                                                         that the range or min/max/step replaces it with